 1. INTRODUCTION

-Sparrows, especially the House Sparrow (Passer domesticus), have been regarded as an intrinsic part of both urban and rural landscapes in India for centuries.
+House sparrows (Passer domesticus) have been an integral part of Indian life for decades, playing a significant role in both ecological and cultural contexts..
 Not only are these birds of ecological importance, playing a role in pest management, pollination, and seed dispersal, but they also hold a very special place in Indian culture and heritage.
 Historical records indicate that house sparrows prospered in close proximity to human environments, exploiting the opportunities provided by agricultural and urban ecosystems.
-Recent evidence has, however, recorded dramatic population declines, which have been linked to a variety of anthropogenic processes including urbanization, habitat loss, and changes in local ecosystems [1].
+Recent evidence, however, indicates dramatic population declines linked to anthropogenic processes such as urbanization, habitat loss, and changes in local ecosystems [1].
 This policy suggestion is intended to tackle the urgent requirement of sparrows' protection in India on a multi-faceted basis that integrates habitat protection, legislative measures, public campaigns, and community participation.

 2. METHODS

-This study employs a doctrinal research methodology to develop policy recommendations for the conservation of house sparrows.
+This study employs a doctrinal research methodology to formulate policy recommendations for house sparrow conservation.
 Doctrinal research, primarily used in legal and policy studies, involves analyzing existing literature, legal frameworks, and case studies to derive informed conclusions.
-The focus of this research is to assess current conservation strategies, identify gaps, and propose actionable policies to ensure the survival of house sparrows To build policy suggestions, the authors have adopted qualitative study, relying exclusively on secondary data sources.
+The research focuses on assessing current conservation strategies, identifying gaps, and proposing actionable policies to ensure the survival of house sparrows To build policy suggestions, the authors have adopted qualitative study, relying exclusively on secondary data sources.
 A systematic literature review was conducted to gather insights into the factors affecting house sparrow populations, existing conservation efforts, and their effectiveness [17,18].
 The data for this study was obtained through an extensive review of open-access scholarly literature.
 The primary source of academic research was Google Scholar, where only publications from 2021 onward were considered.
 This ensures that the study remains up-to-date and incorporates the most recent scientific and policy developments.
 Keywords such as "house sparrow conservation," "urban biodiversity," "bird population decline," "habitat loss and sparrows," and "policy interventions for bird conservation" were used to locate relevant research papers [19,20].
 This research relies entirely on secondary sources, it does not include first hand field data or observations.
 While a wide range of literature was examined, the study's conclusions depended on access to existing literature and accuracy of existing research.
 Additionally, house sparrow populations and conservation challenges differ across regions and therefore may not be fully reflected in a broad policy framework.

 3. ANALYSIS

 Declining house sparrow populations in India can be linked to high urbanization and modernization of dwelling structures, especially in cities.
-Waldia and Bhatt (2022) have proved that old stone masonry houses constitute important nesting sites for house sparrows, while concrete structures have insufficient crevices and nesting locations, thus becoming inferior for house sparrows [1].
+Waldia and Bhatt (2022) demonstrated that old stone masonry houses provide crucial nesting sites for house sparrows, whereas concrete structures lack sufficient crevices and nesting spaces, making them less suitable [1].
 Their research showed that the highest sparrow densities were found in traditional dwellings, which provide rich nesting opportunities relative to modern buildings [1].
 Similarly, Jana (2021) reported that urban planning has negatively impacted the variety of bird species, such as the house sparrow, citing a reduction in available habitats in planned urban areas.
 In addition, the reduction is aggravated by the intensified application of pesticides in agricultural cultivation and urban green spaces, thus reducing the presence of important sources of food such as insects that are important to sparrow nestlings [1].
 Additionally, urbanization and climate change have resulted in habitat loss of hedges and playground green spaces that are important to sparrow communal behaviors like nesting and foraging [13].